 1301-1302.
-Elementary Spanish I and II.
+First Year Spanish I and II.
 In these foundation courses, students acquire a basic vocabulary and an understanding of the fundamental structures of Spanish as they develop their skills in reading, writing, listening and speaking.
 At the same time, students are introduced to the cultures of the Spanish-speaking peoples of the world.
 1301 is offered in the Fall semester only.
 1302 is offered in both Fall and spring.

 2312.
-Intermediate Spanish II.
+Second Year Spanish II.
 This course aims to give students an appreciation and informed knowledge of the heritage of the Spanish-speaking world through a panoramic overview of the history, literature and arts of Spain from prehistoric times up to the present day.
 Modern Spanish America is also briefly studied, from the time of Columbus, as the amalgam of Hispanic and indigenous cultures.
 Fall and Spring.

 3119.
 Spanish Internship.
 3120.
 Studio Drama.
 These two one-credit courses are graded pass/fail, and are offered occasionally.